 Since the Indian government is stressing heavily on using mobile internet for payments through e-wallets, Ecommerce has an excellent opportunity to achieve immense growth within a few years.
-Ecommerce companies selling through mobile apps are already in high favour with Indian shoppers online looking for a variety of products and services.
-Ecommerce is now a stand-alone industry with entire teams being dedicated by organizations for the development of websites and mobile apps, setting up of payment gateways and sufficient digital marketing tactics in place to attract Indian online customers.
-India boasts of an internet usage base of over 300 Million which is more than sufficient for Ecommerce to thrive in the next few years.
+Ecommerce companies selling through mobile apps are already in high favor with Indian shoppers online looking for a variety of products and services.
+Ecommerce is now a stand-alone industry with entire teams being dedicated by organizations for the development of websites and mobile apps, setting up payment gateways, and sufficient digital marketing tactics in place to attract Indian online customers.
+India boasts of an internet user base of over 300 Million which is more than sufficient for Ecommerce to thrive in the next few years.

 India is ditching offline commerce at an alarming pace and switching to Ecommerce for most, if not all purchases.
 Below are 5 solid reasons that leave no doubt about how Ecommerce in India is growing uncontrollably: